inorton/cclash/README.md

 There are two ways.
 The first is easier if you can adjust your environment.
 The latter might be your only choice if you wish to use the Visual Studio IDE.

-   * Add the folder that contains cclash's cl.exe to %PATH% before the visual studio compiler
+   * Add the folder that contains cclash's cl.exe to %PATH% before the visual studio compiler.

 or